jeff-kline/GEM/README.md

 # Earth Movers Distance

-Reference implementation of primal and dual solutions as described in my paper, "Properties of the d-dimensional earth mover’s problem".
+This repository contains the reference implementation of primal and dual solutions as described in my paper, "Properties of the d-dimensional earth mover’s problem".

 This code is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version. https://www.gnu.org/licenses/gpl-3.0.html